What is VeChain (VET)?

 TLDR

-VeChain (VET) is an enterprise-focused blockchain platform designed to enhance supply chain management and business processes through transparency, efficiency, and sustainability.
+VeChain (VET) is an enterprise-grade blockchain platform designed to enhance supply chain management and business processes by improving transparency, efficiency, and sustainability through distributed ledger technology.

 Deep Dive